 Complications:

 While complications are rare, cervical spine procedures carry inherent risks, including infection, bleeding, or nerve damage.
-However, with advancements in surgical techniques and careful patient selection, the likelihood of complications has significantly decreased.
+However, with advancements in surgical techniques and careful patient selection, complications have decreased.

 Non-Surgical Treatment: